molo4evan/KotlinFuzzer/README.md

 All compiling or running errors are displayed.
 Also *KotlinFuzzer* dispalys an information about difference in behaviour (successfull/unsuccessfull compilation or runs, program output) between Kotlin JVM and Kotlin/Native programs in 'split' mode.

+So far, 1 unique compiler bug has been found: [see the comment.](https://youtrack.jetbrains.com/issue/KT-25204)

 ## Building and configuring
 To compile from sources use following steps: